 7 Station Road West,

-No one has favorited this theater yet
+2 people favorited this theater

 The Plaza Cinema opened in 1929 with John Boles in "The Desert Song".
 The cinema is designed in a Mock Tudor style, both externally with its black & white half-timbered facade and internally, where there is an oak beamed ceiling.
 The original seating capacity was for 460 and the proscenium was 28 feet wide.

 In 1936 a balcony was added, increasing the seating capacity to 662.
-When Cinemascope was fitted in the mid-1950’s, the screen was brought forward of the original proscenium.
+When CinemaScope was fitted in the mid-1950’s, the screen was brought forward of the original proscenium.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 Recent comments (view all 4 comments)

 You LUCKY devils.
 Wish I could join you for your event.

 I used to show the films in this cinema in the mid 60’s.
 Delighted to see that it is still operating as a cinema, and not a bingo hall.
 Bravo!!